sergeybok/BaseBot/README.md

 The uvicorn command expects FILENAME:APPLICATION_VARIABLE_NAME where the FILENAME is without extension and the variable name is the `app = BaseBot.start_app()` variable.
 See [FastAPI deployment guide for more details](https://fastapi.tiangolo.com/deployment/manually/).

+This will now server your bot on `http://localhost:8000/bots/ChatGPTBot` <- it is this address you provide to your app (except not the localhost version because that's only accessible on the same machine, see the **ngrok** section below on how to open up your port.)

 ## To setup local db